pantheon-systems/documentation/source/content/drupal-updates.md

 If you have already created a site and want to upgrade it to a new major version, you must start by creating a new site with the new Drupal version you want to use.
 We do not support upgrading to a new major version from within an existing site.
 </Alert>

-## About drupal:latest
+## About Drupal (Latest)

-Since drupal:latest currently has the same end-user features as [Drupal 8.9](https://www.drupal.org/project/drupal/releases/8.9.0), and because many contrib modules are not yet compatible with drupal:latest, we recommend that users upgrade their Drupal 7 sites to Drupal 8 first.
+Since the latest version of Drupal currently has the same end-user features as [Drupal 8.9](https://www.drupal.org/project/drupal/releases/8.9.0), and because many contrib modules are not yet compatible with the latest version of Drupal, we recommend that users upgrade their Drupal 7 sites to Drupal 8 first.

 ### Content and configuration

-drupal:latest migrations automatically create the needed content types and establish the mappings between the old and new fields by default.
-You should review the configuration produced by these migrations by exporting your configuration to `yml` files ([a best practice for any drupal:latest site](/drupal-configuration-management)).
+Drupal migrations automatically create the needed content types and establish the mappings between the old and new fields by default.
+You should review the configuration produced by these migrations by exporting your configuration to `yml` files ([a best practice for any Drupal site](/drupal-configuration-management)).

 ### Customizing migrations